-Longer lines proposed for fast Clown Race
+Longer lines approved for fast Clown Race

-The proposal is offered by John Thompson.
+The proposal was offered by John Thompson.

 Here are the specifics of the change: